Vocational Education & Training (VET)

 • The number and level of SACE credits listed on the website is a guide only, as they are subject to change, depending on alterations or updates made to the AQTF training packages.

 • VET training is not linked to a student’s year level, however, generally Year 11 (Stage 1) would enrol in a Certificate II course and Year 12 (Stage 2) would then complete Certificate III level training.
-However, nearly all courses stipulate only Year 11 students can enrol.
-Please check with the VET Coordianator know as some courses can be n=undertaken by students in Year 10 (Note: White Card is one such course)
+However, nearly all courses stipulate only Year 11 students can enrol (This does not apply to School-based Apprenticeships (SBA).
+Please check with the VET Coordinator as some courses can be undertaken by students in Year 10 (Note: White Card is one such course)

 Payment